Proper and effective HazMat training is essential for any first response team, but achieving it can sometimes be challenging.

-The armed forces make use of a wide range of hazardous substances as part of national defense missions, including petroleum products, chemicals, explosives and solvents.
+The armed forces make use of a wide range of hazardous substances as part of national defence missions, including petroleum products, chemicals, explosives and solvents.

-All military branches are required to train and certify relevant personnel, both uniformed and civilian, in understanding the safe storing, transport and use of of HazMat items.
+All military branches are required to conduct HazMat training and certification of relevant personnel, both uniformed and civilian, in understanding the safe storing, transport and use of HazMat items.

 Any military employee whose duties involve HazMat must complete certification training specific to their duties and which can comprise a combination of classroom-based and web-based learning.

 The US army, for example, offers certification in Ammo-67-DL HazMat Familiarization and Safety in Transportation which provides an overview of essential HazMat requirements including vehicle inspection, the Joint Hazard Classification System (JHCS), emergency response and certifying HazMat materials for safe transport.

 The US navy provides several Hazardous Control and Management (HC&M) Technician certifications for enlisted navy personnel who have responsibility for handling, storing, transporting or disposing of hazardous materials.

 Within the UK Ministry of Defence, Army Communications Transport Specialists are required to gain a hazardous materials carriage license.